Table of Contents

 - Day 14: Departure

-Packing List For Everest Base Camp Trek?
+Packing List For EBC Trek?

 This Trek calls for meticulous planning and an exhaustive inventory of all essential supplies.
 Bringing just what is necessary on a long walk is a good rule of thumb.
 Though we respect your style, we suggest you run your outfit choices by us beforehand.